junbcai/heatinglacerate/figs/README.md

 ## Description

-This files contains all the figures and graphs for the Pedal Lacerate repository
+This folder contains all the figures and graphs for the Pedal Lacerate repository